utat-ss/HERON-pay-optical/pay-optical-v3/lib-common-ported/README.md

 # lib-common *ported-edition*

-Lib-common-*ported edition* contains a ported set of libraries from the original lib-common, to be used in the pay-optical firmwar.
+Lib-common-*ported edition* contains a ported set of libraries from the original lib-common, to be used in the pay-optical firmware.

 Lib-common-*ported edition* currently (as of June 29, 2019) provides support for: